 We have put together everything you need to know about giving medicine to your child – and how to make it as stress-free as possible.

-If you are concerned that your child has been given too much medicine, act immediately by calling the Poisons Information Centre on 13 11 26, or go to the Emergency Department at your nearest hospital.
+If you are concerned that your child has been given too much medicine, act immediately by calling the Poisons Information Centre on 13 11 26.

 Kids can often worry about taking medicine, as they are concerned about the taste, texture or choking.
 It is important to be honest with them about the fact that they need to take the medicine, and why.